19 Canadian Wilderness Facts

 13. Trees must be replanted

 The importance of regenerating forest land is one of the most interesting things about the Canadian wilderness.
-In Canada, it is the law that any forest land that has been cut down must be regrown.
-This means that new trees are being planted to replace the ones that have been cut down.
+In Canada, there are strict forest laws and conservation guidelines.
+Areas of public land that have had trees cut down must be reforested.
+In some cases, this means that new trees are being planted to replace the ones that have been cut down.
 This makes sure that the forest stays healthy and can keep doing important things for the ecosystem, like storing carbon and keeping biodiversity.

 14. Canada has northern sand dunes

-The Athabasca Sand Dunes in Canada are the most northerly dunes in the world.
-Located in the Arctic Circle, it's a landscape that is unlike anything else on Earth.
-Only the most adventurous travellers make the trek to this unusual location.
+The Athabasca Sand Dunes in Canada are the most northerly active sand dunes in the world.
+Located on the shores of Lake Athabasca, in the middle of a boreal forest, the dunes are a fragile environment and unusual ecosystem.

 15. Canada has more lakes than any other country in the world

 Canada has more than 2 million lakes in total, ranging from small ponds to the huge Great Lakes.
 Some of the larger lakes offer activities like swimming, fishing, boating, and even scuba diving.
 It's easy to see why many Canadians are proud of their "cottage country" and the many water-based activities they can enjoy there.
-It's the perfect place for people who love nature and want to explore and try new things.
+It's the perfect place for people who love nature and water sports.

 16. Canada has many wild animals

-Bears, wolves, and cougars live in Canada's backcountry, along with other animals that eat other animals.
+Bears, wolves, and cougars live in Canada's backcountry, along with other predators.
 These animals are important to the ecosystem because they help keep the food chain in balance.
-When you're in the backcountry, it's important to always be aware of your surroundings and take the safety steps you need to.
-Visitors should also know the area well and know what to do if they see a dangerous animal.
+When you're in the backcountry, it's important to always be aware of your surroundings and take the correct safety steps.
+Visitors should know what to do if they see a dangerous animal.
 With the right knowledge and planning, outdoor activities like hiking, camping, and hunting can be done safely in the backcountry.
 Generally, these animals leave humans alone.

 17. Some of the tallest trees in the world are in Canada.